elodieiam/minitalk/README.md

 # Minitalk Project 📡
-The minitalk project at 42 School involves creating a simple messaging system between two programs using UNIX signals. 📬
+The minitalk project at 42 School involves creating a simple messaging system between two programs using UNIX signals (SIGUSR1 and SIGUSR2). 📬

 This project enhances our understanding of inter-process communication and signal handling in a Unix-based environment.